 - Door hold opens are tied into the fire alarm and working as designed when they are required.

 - Make sure the hardware is Fire Exit Hardware as necessary

 - Tools for inspecting fire rated doors.

 - There are several useful tools for checking fire door clearances quickly and accurately (much better than using a tape measure and "eyeballing" it).
-Check out our fire door gap gauge at www.allthingsinspector.com.
+Purchase a fire door gap gauge today to make your work life more efficient.

 - The Fire Door Gap Gauge is the most innovative tool to make sure your fire rated doors have the required clearance requirements per NFPA 80 on the market today.